-What to look for in a Financial Advisor
+What to look for in a financial advisor

-- Know the different types of Financial Advisors (FAs) in the market
+- Know the different types of Financial Advisors (FAs) in the market.

 Types of financial advisors

-- FA from insurance companies
+FA from insurance companies

-- Independent FA
+Independent FA

-- Bank relationship managers
+Bank relationship managers (RMs)

-You could have the impression that you need to have a certain amount of money (6 figure-sum) before the relationship managers (RM) would even talk to you.
-Well, this is no longer the case.
 If you have been to a bank branch recently, you might have seen some bank staff coming to talk to you while you are in the queue.
-These RMs are FAs as well, and can usually provide advice on a wider range of products, including savings, home loans, insurance and investments.
+These RMs can usually provide advice on a wider range of products, including savings, home loans, insurance and investments.

-- Online platforms
+Online platforms

 Selecting a financial advisor